 The hardest part about dealing with death can actually be more about dealing with the living.
 If you are in the middle of coping in your own way it can be very hard to understand why someone else is acting like they don’t care.
 When in fact their coping methods are just different.
 It is very important to just allow people to cope how they choose.
 And to try to help one another through it.

-With Each Death, Every Individual Experiences it Differently
+With Each Death, Every Individual Experiences Death Differently

-I can’t begin to imagine what it would be like to lose a parent.
+I can’t begin to imagine what it would be like to lose a parent and to cope with grief in that situation.
 But my husband knows.
 And although I was very much present his emotions are different from my own.
 Likewise, his siblings experienced it differently as well.
 My experience with losing my grandfather was different from loosing my husband’s grandfather.
 No death experience is the same.

 In the midst of death it can be easy to judge others.
 “You need to get over it.”
 “You don’t even care.”
 Are both sides of the spectrum.
 Maybe for you the death wasn’t as hard as it is for someone else, or visa versa.
 Don’t judge others by their emotions.
 You may have experienced the same death but no one experiences it the same way.

 Our modern-day culture is somewhat removed form the concept of death.
 We are not exposed to it like previous generations have been.
-I believe this makes it harder for us to understand how to cope, making it easier for us to choose coping methods that are not healing methods.
+I believe this makes it harder for us to understand how to cope with grief, making it easier for us to choose coping methods that are not healing methods.

 There is Nothing You Can Say or Do to Make it Better

 Grief has to run its course.
 All of the flowers, the hugs, and the well wishes are always appreciated, but they fix nothing.
-Only time and tears can help the grief fade.
+Only time, tears, and grieving can help the grief fade.
 Not to discourage hugs and flowers of course.

 Some Deaths Will Always Be Painful (At least part of the time)